wendyverdonk93/docs/content/faq/api/masking-iban-numbers.md

 ### Unmasking IBAN

-You can still perform most business operations with masked IBANs, e.g. processing refunds.
+You can still perform most business operations with masked IBAN, e.g. processing refunds.
-To unmask IBANs for a specific website, email your reasons to your account manager at <sales@multisafepay.com>
+To unmask IBAN for a specific website, email your reasons to your account manager at <sales@multisafepay.com>

 Once your account manager has approved your request, follow these steps: